Α helicopter flies over and along the North Shore of Lake Superior. The sound of the rotor blades evokes both melancholy and pause.

 The scissor-like pulse of the rotor blades resonates and reverberates through the community’s air and our hearts.
 Chances are, you see, we know the person — or the family of the person — being rushed to Duluth for medical care.
-This sound is difficult to ignore as this is a peaceful place where the noise of car traffic and police sirens are thankfully supplanted by the orchestra of beavers building on The Baptism, wolves howling on The Gunflint, Whip-poor-wills singing along the Big Lake and Sand Cranes banking majestically over Good Harbor Hill.
+This sound is difficult to ignore as this is a peaceful place where the noise of car traffic and police sirens are thankfully supplanted by the orchestra of beavers building on The Baptism, wolves howling on The Gunflint, Whip-poor-wills singing along the Big Lake and Sandhill Cranes banking majestically over Good Harbor Hill.

 But there is another sound that frequently disrupts the northern skies in the summer months.
 CEOs, CFOs and senators from all over the United States descend on the Grand Marais landing strip in their private helicopters and Rent-a-Jets to vacation here in their second, third, fourth…homes.
 Most have concierge health care or can airlift out on a phone call.
 For other, and less thans, it is a very different American health care reality.

 To illustrate how dangerous the public health crisis in the United States has become, we need not reference statistics of philanthropic foundations, nonpartisan think tanks, data reporting, academic institutions, peer-reviewed medical studies or statistical analysis by universities.
 We need only look to the public testimony of two Cook County, Minnesota, public health and safety leaders.